Ernie Haase

 Raymond Ernest "Ernie" Haase III (born December 12, 1964) is an American Southern gospel singer.
 He is best known as the tenor vocalist and founder of Ernie Haase and Signature Sound since 2002, as well as being a former tenor vocalist of the Cathedrals Quartet from 1990 until their retirement in 1999.
+He along with Wayne Haun co-founded Stowtown Records in 2011.